-© 2023 Moerus Capital Management LLC ("Moerus") is a registered investment adviser.
+© 2023 Moerus Capital Management, LLC ("Moerus") is a registered investment adviser.
 The information set forth herein is informational in nature and is not intended to be investment advice.
 This information reflects the opinion of Moerus on the date written and is subject to change at any time without notice.
+Certain information contained in this letter constitutes "forward-looking statements," which can be identified by the use of forward-looking terminology such as "may," "will," "should," "expect," "anticipate," "project," "estimate," "intend," "continue" or "believe," or the negatives thereof (such as "may not," "should not," "are not expected to," etc.) or other variations thereon or comparable terminology.
 Due to various factors including, but not limited to, changing market conditions, the content may no longer reflect our current opinions or positions.
 Performance figures reflected herein are presented net of fees.
 Past performance is not an indicator or guarantee of future results.